 – Hugh Henderson

-A skilled strategic and operational marketing professional with over twenty years experience developing sales and marketing strategies for many New Zealand and international market leading businesses.
+Hugh is a skilled strategic and operational marketing professional with over twenty years experience developing sales and marketing strategies for many New Zealand and international market leading businesses.
 Influencing brand development, marketing planning, event management, customer loyalty and positioning with companies such as the NZ Rugby Union, DB Breweries, adidas, Lion Breweries, Air New Zealand, MasterCard, Sanitarium, Ford, and Iveco.